Transverse Magnetic ENZ Resonators: Robustness and Optimal Shape Design: Analysis without dispersion

 \subsection{The leading order terms}

 We have as yet determined only the zeroth-order terms in the Taylor expansions of $\lambda_\delta$ and $u_\delta$.
 We turn now to the identification of additional terms.
 The first few, which are discussed in this section, are used in our proof of Theorem \ref{t.main1}; briefly, knowing them lets us desingularize the PDE problem, permitting application of the implicit function theorem.
-The higher-order terms, which we discuss in Section \ref{subsec:higher-order-terms}, are also interesting; indeed, they can be used to provide an alternative proof of Theorem \ref{t.main1}, by directly majorizing the Taylor expansions.
-(This alternative proof is straightforward but a bit tedious, so we do not present it here.)
-The process by which the expansion is determined term-by-term is, of course, intimately related to our implicit-function-theorem-based proof of Theorem \ref{t.main1}.
-Indeed, our application of the implicit function theorem relies on the invertibility of a certain linear operator, whereas our identification of each successive term in the expansion involves inverting this operator.
+The higher-order terms, which we discuss in Section \ref{subsec:higher-order-terms}, are also interesting.
+Indeed, the process by which the expansion is determined term-by-term is intimately related to our implicit-function-theorem-based proof of Theorem \ref{t.main1}: the implicit function theorem requires the invertibility of a certain linear operator, whereas our identification of each successive term in the expansion involves inverting this operator.
+(We note in passing that the higher-order terms can also be used to provide an alternative proof of Theorem \ref{t.main1} by directly majorizing the Taylor expansions.
+For arguments of this type in closely analogous settings see \cite{Fortes-Lipton-Shipman-2010,Fortes-Lipton-Shipman-2011}.)

 Before delving into the details, let us provide a big-picture view of the calculation.
 Our plan is to substitute the expansions \eqref{e.lambdaexp} and \eqref{e.ansatz} into the PDE \eqref{e.evp} and the normalization \eqref{e.normalize1} and expand in powers of $\delta$.
 The condition that $\lambda_0$ must satisfy -- \eqref{consistency-first-version} -- will emerge naturally as the consistency condition for the PDE problem (in $\ENZ$) that determines $\phi_1$.
 When this consistency condition holds, $\phi_1$ is determined only up to an additive constant, which we call $e_1$.
 The function $\psi_1$ solves a different PDE problem (in $D$), which involves $\phi_1$ and $\lambda_1$; as a result, $\psi_1$ is initially found in terms of the not-yet-determined parameters $e_1$ and $\lambda_1$.
 Finally, $e_1$ and $\lambda_1$ are determined by the normalization condition \eqref{e.normalize1} and the consistency condition for the existence of $\phi_2$.
 The process by which $\phi_j$, $\psi_j$, and $\lambda_j$ are determined for each successive $j=2,3,\ldots$ is similar.